AyeshaAbid892/social-app-fb-complete-ayesha-abid/README.md

 npm run dev
 ```

 The app opens at `http://localhost:5173`.
-No environment variables, API keys, or backend services are required — it runs fully offline once dependencies are installed.
+It runs fully offline once dependencies are installed — no API keys required for the core platform.

 ```bash
 npm run build     # production build → dist/